JoSSte/datagen/README.md

+# :exclamation: ** Created to test speeds where you cannot use iperf ** :exclamation:

 # Download speed tester
 This project consists of a file generator which can do both text and binary files.
 To use it, basically you: